Admission tests GMAT

 Definition

 The Graduate Management Admission Test (GMAT) assesses a person’s ability to reason and analyze.
-It measures certain skills that are essential to success in management studies.
+It measures certain skills that are essential to management studies.
 The GMAT is divided into four sections.

 One section involves writing a text, whereas the other three sections consist of multiple-choice questions.